 - Self: Made of a single piece of a single material, traditionally wood or bamboo.

 - Backed: Self bow reinforced with a backing of a different material.
-This slows down the straightening of the bow after a short, increasing its effiency.
-A backing of sinew also increasing the tension strength of the bow.
+This slows down the straightening of the bow after a shot, increasing its effiency.
+A backing of sinew also increases the tension strength of the bow.

 - Recurve: Bow where the tips of the limbs bend forward, opposite to the general backward curve.
-This increases tension strength, energy effeciency and gives greater velocity to the arrow.
+This increases tension strength, energy efficiency and gives greater velocity to the arrow.

-- Compound: Modern bow that uses pulleys to shift the main exertion to the start of the draw, making the final aiming and release cost less effort and thus improving aim.
+- Compound: Modern bow that uses pulleys to shift the main exertion from the end to the start of the draw, making the final aiming and release cost less effort and thus improving aim.